 - Meaningful Name: Her real name revealed in the anime is Mally.
 Mal usually translates into something along the lines of "bad" or "unpleasant".
 A suitable way to describe the whole circus situation, not to mention (in Grell's words) she "fell into the snares of the worst man".
 Might also have a connection to the word "animal".

-- Ms. Fanservice: Of the Circus arc - and probably even the rest of the series - she is easily the most Stripperific females introduced.
+- Ms. Fanservice: She is easily the most Stripperific female introduced in the series and has one of the biggest busts too.
 Probably invoked, considering her profession as an entertainer.

 - Not Blood Siblings: She has feelings for her "brother" Joker, although they're not actually related.